 field did not speed our browser

 up.
-We’re still copying the zoom level around as before as well as some
+We’re still copying the zoom level around, plus we’re now doing some

 extra work checking dirty flags and updating invalidations.
 But